unfoldtoolbox/Unfold.jl/docs/src/explanations/basisfunctions.md

-!!! note Eents could fall inbetween TR (the sampling rate).
-Some packages subsample the time signal, but in `Unfold` we can directly call the `bold.kernel` function at a given event-time, which allows for non-TR-multiples to be used.

 Now you can appreciate, that the conditions overlap in time with eachother.
 To get back to the original amplitude values, we need to specify a basis function, and use Unfold to deconvolve the signals.

+!!! note
+    Events could fall inbetween TR (the sampling rate).
+Some packages subsample the time signal, but in `Unfold` we can directly call the `bold.kernel` function at a given event-time, which allows for non-TR-multiples to be used.

 ### FIR Basis Function